Q: Why is the Joe and Rika Mansueto Library constructed in the shape of an ellipse? Why are materials being stored underground?

 Q: Why is there not a separate entrance to the Joe and Rika Mansueto Library?

-A: Several steps will be taken:
+A: Several steps were taken:

 Do you have a question about the Joe and Rika Mansueto Library that has not been answered here or on other pages of this Web site?
 If so, please contact us.